microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution02.md

 1. Ensure would-be data engineers and DBAs are comfortable evaluating performance
 1. Leverage newer tools like Azure Data Explorer and Notebooks

+In addition to getting hands on with troubleshooting and exploring new features of SQL Server, this challenge will help those purpsuing DP-300 or related certifications that evaluate these skills.

 ## Explore new features

 This notebook walks through two queries that perform quite differently in pre-SQL Server 2019 versions compared to SQL Server 2019+.
 The Notebook walks through setting up the test, and effectively changing the way the query is run by altering the database compatability level.